Jab We Met: Release

-Moserbaer served as the DVD partner and regional distributor for Jab We Met.
-On 7 December 2007, the film was officially released on DVD in the U.S., U.K., UAE and other international markets.
+Jab We Met was released on 25 October 2007.
+Moser Baer served as the DVD partner and regional distributor for Jab We Met.
+The film was officially released on DVD in the U.S., U.K., UAE and other international markets on 7 December 2007.
 A single disc collector's item in an enclosed box with the DVD containing English, Portuguese, Arabic, and Spanish subtitles was also released.
+The film was later made available on Amazon Prime Video.
+In 2024, the film was re-released in theatres as part of PVR-INOX's Valentine's Film Festival.